Jemacu/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
+After adding the imputed values, the total steps per day increases for days that had missing values.
+However, since the missing values for each interval are the average of available values, the mean values do not change.

-## Are there differences in activity patterns between weekdays and weekends?
+### Are there differences in activity patterns between weekdays and weekends?

 ```r
 #Convert date field to date type